-"I should go help him," Sonia said and rushed after him.
+"I should go help him."
+Sonia said and rushed after him.
 He had already picked up two bags when she reached him.

 "What are you doing here?"
 James questioned her.

-“Just helping you with the bags, Uncle Jamey."
+“I am just helping you with the bags, Uncle Jamey."
 Sonia chuckled lightly at his happy expression and picked up the last bag, "I can call you that, right?"

 A deep laugh penetrated Sonia's ears as they climbed the steps to the house, "You can certainly call me that.
-I like it," James carried the bags inside and placed them in the living room.
+I like it."
+James carried the bags inside and placed them in the living room.
 Sonia followed his lead.

 The room was well furnished with touches of flowers in beautiful vases adorning tables here and there.
 There was a huge T.V on the wall in front of the couch.
 The couch itself was a soft brown colour with colourful cushions placed on it.
-There were leather seated chairs on the left of the couch, while a comfy loveseat on the other, matching the colour of the couch.
+There were leather cushioned chairs on the left of the couch, while a comfy loveseat on the other, matching the colour of the couch.
 The coffee table in front of the couch looked elegant.
 There was an empty mug, a few magazines and the T.V remote on it.
 Beside the love seat, there was a small table with a lamp on it.
 The kind by which you can sit or curl up, with a book and a steaming cup of coffee on a long winter night.

 "Come on.
-I'll show you your room, kid," James waved her towards the stairs.
+I'll show you your room, kid."
+James waved her towards the stairs.

 "Huh?
-Oh sure," Sonia placed the bag along with the others before following him up the stairs.
+Oh!
+Sure."
+Sonia placed the bag along with the others before following him up the stairs.